FRC930/mroc-live-dashboard/README.md

 # Live Dashboard Features

 ## Matchup view ("Show Matchup" on the setup page)
-* Shows the teams on both the Red and Blue Alliances, thier robot image, team icon and the following stats:
+* Shows the teams on both the Red and Blue Alliances, their robot image, team icon and the following stats:
     * Rank
     * Rank points
     * Record (Win-Loss-Tie)